Conflict of Interests

 B. Compliance, Diversity and Ethics shall be responsible for sending out a master list to all relevant stakeholders, at the start of each fiscal year, that details active waivers and their expiration date, if applicable.

-C. The RDIA Office shall be responsible for reporting conflict of interest information to federal agencies as applicable.
+C. The RDIA Office shall be responsible for reporting conflict of interest information to external funding agencies and organizations as applicable.

 1. Management Plan Template